 - Fresh lemon juice – 2 tbsp

-- Boild or steamed Potato cut in cubes - 2 cups
+- Boiled or steamed Potato cut in cubes – 2 cups

-Grind the ginger, fresh cilantro, mint, chillies, curry leaves, tamarind and chopped tomato in a small blender and have it ready.
+- Grind the ginger, fresh cilantro, mint, chilies, curry leaves, tamarind and chopped tomato in a small blender and have it ready.

-In a heavy skillet or pot heat the oil and ghee (optional) and add the chilli flakes, turmeric and potato cubes.
-Stir the potaoes util they start to get golden brown.
+- In a heavy skillet or pot heat the oil and ghee (optional) and add the chili flakes, turmeric and potato cubes.
+Stir the potaoes until they start to get golden brown.
 Then add the onions, garlic, garam masala and ground coriander.
 Stir frequently over medium heat till the onions clear.

-Serve with cilantro and lemon garnish with crusty bread, roti or naan and a dollop of plain greek yoghurt.
+- Serve with cilantro and lemon garnish with crusty bread, roti or naan and a dollop of plain greek yogurt.